deezer/recsys25_llm_biases/README.md

-# Evaluating Biases in LLM-Generated Musical Taste Profiles for Recommendation
+# Biases in LLM-Generated Musical Taste Profiles for Recommendation

 This repository provides our Python code to reproduce the experiments from the paper Evaluating Biases in LLM-Generated Musical Taste Profiles for Recommendation.
 The paper was submitted to ACM recsys 2025.